Frequently Asked Questions

 1) When and how should I pay for classes ?

 We don't require any deposits before your arrival to school, and you can pay in person once you start your program.
 We accept different methods of payment such as cash (in Peruvian soles or American Dollars at the current exchange rate), or with Visa cards (either debit or credit).
-If you prefer not to bring your cards or pay in cash, wire transfers are also available as an alternative payment method (you can also complete a wire transfer once you arrive at school and not necessarily before your arrival).
+If you prefer not to bring your cards or pay in cash, wire transfers are also available as an alternative payment method (you can also complete a wire transfer once you arrive at school rather than before your arrival).

 2) When and how should I pay for accommodation ?